Transfer a licence from a non recognised country

 Follow the steps below to find out how to transfer your current overseas licence from a non-recognised country.

-How to transfer your overseas car or motorcycle licence
+How to transfer your licence

 Step 1: Learn about and prepare for your tests